Dalyre7/Webscrapeid/README.md

 # Webscrapeid
-A basic python web scraping application
+A basic python web scraping application.
+This code is currently being worked on, please check back.